intel/cri-resource-manager/docs/policy/dynamic-pools.md

 ### Update Dynamic-Pools at Regular Intervals

-The dynamic-pool policy can be set at regular intervals, based on the cpu utilization of the workload in each pool, to update the cpu allocation, and use the `--rebalance-interval` option to set the interval.
+The dynamic-pools policy can be set at regular intervals, based on the cpu utilization of the workload in each pool, to update the cpu allocation, and use the `--rebalance-interval` option to set the interval.

 ### Assigning a Container to a Dynamic-pool